Richard Wood (American football): Personal life

+His brother, Jake Wood, played Major League Baseball from 1961 to 1967 with the Detroit Tigers and the Cincinnati Reds.

-Holds a black belt in Tae Kwon Do.
+Wood holds a black belt in Tae Kwon Do.

 A drummer, Wood occasionally performed in The Fifth Quarter, a band composed of Buccaneer teammates.

 Wood and Brantley have both been assisted by Gay Culverhouse, in her efforts to get recognition for the problem of football-related dementia.
 He suffers from [headaches] occasionally also, and has been involved in litigation with the NFL disability board, who have denied medical benefits despite his having required surgery to insert a metal rod into his spine.
 Wood's post-football life has been characterized by financial hardship, as part of his NFL earnings were lost to corrupt advisors.